fwxs/hunk/runner/README.md

 - [ ] Add exfiltration via social media platforms (Discord, Telegram bots)
 - [ ] Add exfiltration via file sharing services (Dropbox, Google Drive)
 - [ ] Implement Zero-Copy techniques
+- [ ] Implement intelligent warning based on domain length and chunk size (The bigger the domain name, the smaller the chunk size, and this is not currently indicated to the user)

 ## Security Considerations